MathiasSteilenAxpo/Interview-Data-Driven-Merit-Order/README.md

 For this exercise, **only the “Day Ahead - Value (MW)” for each MTU (Market Time Unit) is relevant**.

-This file represents the reality of working with poorly structured data quite well.
-Before you can dive into analysis, you need to extract only the data from the table which is relevant to the analysis.

 # Live Coding Assignment

 If there is time after the discussion of your results, there will be a simple live-coding exercise about hydropower dispatch.